Alcohol-Free is a Truly Amazing Way to Live

 Alcohol would have a direct effect on my life for the next 3 and a half decades until I finally kicked it out of my life when I was age 50

-During the periods of my life where I was at my most ‘alcohol active’ I self-devised numerous reasons that “gave me permission” to drink it.
+During the periods of my life when I was at my most ‘alcohol active’ I self-devised numerous reasons that “gave me permission” to drink it.

 Over the years I had become highly skilled and inventive at formulating this fanciful, fantastical list of reasons.
 Reasons that covered……..well everything………until I had a spectacular list of ‘permissions to drink alcohol.’